poggi99/poggi99/README.md

 - 👋 Hi, I’m @poggi99
 - 👀 I’m interested in Electronics, Computers, DIY, Logistics and Music
 - 👨‍🎓 I'm an Electronic Engineer
-- 🌱 I’m currently studying @Politecnico di Milano and working @Prisma Logistics
+- 🌱 I’m currently studying @Politecnico di Milano

 <!---
 poggi99/poggi99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.